0lu99/Stocks-Shares/README.md

 > The POM classes can be found at [_...Java/src/test/java/pageObjects/_](https://github.com/0lu99/YahooFinanceScraper_Java/tree/master/src/test/java/pageObjects)

 ### Step Defintions
 This is where the code to carry out the autonomous actions are written.
-The steps in the cucumber feature file are directly mapped to the step definitions that in turn execute a block of code that gets executed when each scenario is ran.
+The steps in the cucumber feature file are directly mapped to the step definitions that in turn executes a block of code that gets executed when each scenario is ran.
 > The step definition class can be found at [_...Java/src/test/java/stepDefinitions/_](https://github.com/0lu99/YahooFinanceScraper_Java/tree/master/src/test/java/stepDefinitions)

 ### Test Runner
 The test runner class defines the location of the feature file and 'glues' it up with the step definition class.
 It also provides the metadata information that's needed to suucessfully execute the tests.

-> The step definition class can be found at [_...Java/src/test/java/testRunner/_](https://github.com/0lu99/YahooFinanceScraper_Java/tree/master/src/test/java/testRunner)
+> The test runner class can be found at [_...Java/src/test/java/testRunner/_](https://github.com/0lu99/YahooFinanceScraper_Java/tree/master/src/test/java/testRunner)

 ## How to use
-This project makes use of Scenario Outline - a Gherkin reference - which will iterate through the same process until it has taken each row in the Examples section beneath it into account.
+As mentioned, this project makes use of Scenario Outline - a Gherkin reference - which will iterate through the same process until it has taken each row in the Examples section beneath it into account.
 In order to search for the individual stocks of your choice, all you need to do is edit/add stocks to the examples table within the feature file:

 ![featureFileGif](http://g.recordit.co/e8IdTXAeho.gif)